-Students in the Video Production/Recording Audio Engineering Associate Degree program must meet attendance requirements and successfully complete sixty-four (64) semester credit hours in the school with a grade point average of 2.0 (C) or better to graduate.
+Students in the Multimedia Production and Broadcasting and Video Production/Recording Audio Engineering Associate Degree programs must meet attendance requirements and successfully complete sixty-five (65) semester credit hours in the VP/RAE program and sixty-five (65) semester credit hours in the MPB program with a grade point average of 2.0 (C) or better to graduate.

-Students in the Diploma Broadcasting I program must successfully complete thirty-six (36) semester credit hours and a grade point average of 2.0 (C) or better to meet graduation requirements.
+Students in the Diploma Broadcasting I program must successfully complete thirty-eight (38) semester credit hours with a grade point average of 2.0 (C) or better to meet graduation requirements.
 Students in the Diploma program must meet attendance requirements.

 Upon the successful completion of the Diploma Broadcasting I program, a diploma will be awarded to the student.
-Upon successful completion of the degree programs, an Associate Degree of Applied

-Science in Communication Arts in Television and Radio or an Associate Degree of Applied Science in Video Production/Recording Audio Engineering will be awarded to the student.
+Upon successful completion of the degree programs, an Associate Degree of Applied Science in Multimedia Production and Broadcasting or an Associate Degree of Applied Science in Video Production/Recording Audio Engineering will be awarded to the student.